 Are there any side effects after ingesting CBD?

-Peter Grinspoon, a doctor at Harvard Medical School, states that side effects of CBD can include “nausea, fatigue and irritability.”
+Harvard Medical School physician, Peter Grinspoon, states that side effects of CBD can include “nausea, fatigue and irritability.”
 CBD can also “increase the level in your blood of the blood thinner coumadin, and it can raise levels of certain other medications in your blood by the exact same mechanism that grapefruit juice does.”
 If you decide to try CBD and take other medications, consult with your doctor about possible interactions.

 How long does CBD stay in your system after ingestion?